-A student who officially withdraws from a course receives either no grade or a grade of W or WF depending upon the circumstances and timing of the withdrawal.
-The grade of W is not included in computation of the grade point average, but a grade of WF is included.
+A student who officially withdraws from a course receives either no grade or a grade of W depending upon the circumstances and timing of the withdrawal.
+The grade of W is not included in computation of the grade point average.
 A grade of WW indicates the student never officially withdrew from the course and is included in the computation of the grade point average.
 A grade of WW is permanent and cannot be changed.